 The wind rose implies prevailing winds were southwesterly and easterly.
-The PM10 trend on the diagram implies PM10 dust originating from predominantly an eastern direction with some coming from the north, south and south west.
+The PM10 trend on the diagram implies PM10 dust originating from predominantly an western direction.
 Considering the PM10 originates from a number of directions, the loads could be related to localised events including traffic in the area.
 However, as shown earlier in the 24 hour average graphs, the average PM10 levels from this location are low.

-Overall progress of ambient PM10 tracking was graphed to observe what happened to the plant over the past year.
+Overall progress of ambient PM10 tracking of all site and EPA Netley monitor was graphed to observe levels and trends over the past year.